los7key/garden/docs/faq.md

 <div class="panel">Depends on my mood and who I'm with.
 Pretty much anything but country.</div>

 <p class="accordion">Q8.
 What's wrong with country music?</p>
 <div class="panel">So many things.
-I've tried to like it.
-I've worked with people that
+I've tried to like it and I've worked with people that
 listen to nothing but country.
 It's just not my thing.</div>

 <p class="accordion">Q9.
 Why is the sky blue?</p>